The following are requirements to ensure an accurate set up:

 - Take a new snapshot of CR Config.

 Once this is done you should be able to test you are getting correctly redirected by Traffic Router using curl commands to https destinations on your delivery service.

 A new testing tool was created for load testing traffic router, it allows you to generate requests from your local box to multiple delivery services of a single cdn.
 You can control which cdn, delivery services, how many transactions per delivery service, and how many concurrent requests.
 During the test it will provide feedback about request latency and transactions per second.

 While it is running it is suggested that you monitor your Traffic Router nodes for memory and CPU utilization.

-The following is an example of /opt/tomcat/bin/setenv.sh that has been tested on a multi core server running under HTTPS load test requests.
+The following is an example of the command line parameters set in /opt/traffic_router/conf/startup.properties that has been tested on a multi core server running under HTTPS load test requests.
 This is following the general recommendation to use the G1 garbage collector for JVM applications running on multi core machines.
 In addition to using the G1 garbage collector the InitiatingHeapOccupancyPercent was lowered to run garbage collection more frequently which improved overall throughput for Traffic Router and reduced ‘Stop the World’ garbage collection.
-Note that setting the min and max heap settings in setenv.sh will override init scripts in /etc/init.d/tomcat.
+Note that any environment variable settings in this file will override those set in /lib/systemd/system/traffic_router.service.

 /opt/traffic_router/conf/startup.properties:CATALINA_OPTS="\ -server -Xms2g -Xmx8g \ -Dlog4j.configuration=file://$CATALINA_BASE/conf/log4j.properties \ -Djava.library.path=/usr/lib64 \ -XX:+UseG1GC \ -XX:+UnlockExperimentalVMOptions \ -XX:InitiatingHeapOccupancyPercent=30"